teamniteo/handbook/4_Marketing-Support/everyone-on-support.md

 ### III.
 Schedule

 Everyone will set their own schedule and keep with it.
-Update the [recurring Sprint Story](https://github.com/teamniteo/easyblognetworks/issues/238) with your preferred date during sprint planning.
+Update the [recurring User Story](https://github.com/teamniteo/easyblognetworks/issues/238) with your preferred date during the Monday Meeting.

 # Further Reading: